When I did a survey recently I asked the women in my community what they struggle with most and what stops them from running their own business.

 I start creating all kinds of excuses of why I can no longer continue with this business.

-The danger of this problem is that you start to believe it too!
+The danger of this problem is that, if you’re not careful, you start to believe it too!
 It’s so tempting to start with the next shiny thing rather than just continue with what you already have and build on your momentum.

-So yes the fear of failure is still very real
+So yes the fear of failure is very real and if you have been experiencing it , you are not alone

 What are some ways to kick this fear in the butt?

-After reading the above, you may wonder how I ever managed to start a business if fear is still so prevalent.
+After all this, you may wonder how I ever managed to start a business if fear is still so prevalent.

 Here are some ways I cope with this fear and am successful despite of it.